ogame-ninja/documentation/doc/scripting.md

         "Weapon"              : 1, // Default to your tech
         "Shield"              : 1, // Default to your tech
         "Armour"              : 1, // Default to your tech
+        "CombustionDrive"     : 1, // Default to your tech
+        "ImpulseDrive"        : 1, // Default to your tech
+        "HyperspaceDrive"     : 1, // Default to your tech
+        "CharacterClass"      : 1, // NoClass: 0, Collector: 1, General: 2, Discoverer: 3.
+Default to your class
+        "Galaxy"              : 1,
+        "System"              : 205,
+        "Position"            : 12,
         "LightFighter"        : 100,
         "HeavyFighter"        : 0,
         "Cruiser"             : 0,